drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 {{< details title="Click here to show the answer" closed="true" >}}

 While the history output only needs to write one row of values at each history output step, the profiles consist of many columns and thus take up considerable disk space.
-Therefore, MESA puts a limit on how many profiles it can write (100 by default).
+Therefore, MESA puts a limit on how many profiles it can write (100 by default, you can change it with `max_num_profile_models` in `&controls`).
 If the run keeps going after the maximum has been reached, the oldest profiles are overwritten.

 {{< /details >}}